 Emerging countries are investing in education, research and innovation to refine and diversify their economies, which means that the playing field has been levelled and there are more equal players.
 Several of these emerging countries in the sciences also differ in many respects from the countries that had traditionally led the field.
 These factors create many new opportunities, but also challenges that require greater skills and expertise in the development of relevant, competitive internationalisation strategies for both higher education institutions and research funders.

 Building a knowledge and skills base in the area of internationalisation is therefore a central part of our mandate.
 We aim to be a national knowledge resource on internationalisation for higher education institutions and other relevant actors.
 We also conduct trend analysis and build strategic relationships.
 In our trend analysis work, we collaborate closely with other relevant actors in Sweden and internationally, as well as with international experts, research groups and think tanks.
 We publish reports and articles, and organise seminars and delegation visits.
-Our staff and presence in China give us a unique understanding of and expertise in the area of Chinese higher education and research.
+Our presence and staff in North America and East Asia, based at our offices in San Francisco and Shanghai, give us unique insight and capacity to analyse trends in higher education and research.

 H. Pohl and J. E. Lane, “Research contributions of international branch campuses to the scientific wealth of academically developing countries,” Scientometrics, vol. 116, no. 3, pp. 1719-34, September 2018.

 A. Göthenberg, “Sverige behöver fler insatser för att hänga med internationellt,” Universitetsläraren, 6 February 2018.
 (In Swedish)

 S. Schwaag Serger, ”Det nya Kina försvinner inte för att vi blundar,” Svenska Dagbladet, 29 December 2017.
 (In Swedish)